-In an article published in UXdesign.com UX design author Michael Cummings, makes a clear distinction between the two.
-He states that UX design puts the “emphasis on the human side of human-computer interaction, and its affective results, rather than on the mere usability, the human performance aspect of computer interface design, which traditionally relates to the field of ergonomics.”
+In an article published in UXdesign.com, UX design author Michael Cummings makes a clear distinction between the two.
+He states that UX design puts the “emphasis on the human side of human-computer interaction, and its effective results, rather than on the mere usability, the human performance aspect of computer interface design, which traditionally relates to the field of ergonomics.”

 UX AND ITS ROOTS - BRIEF HISTORICAL OVERVIEW

 Pabini Gabriel-Petit, Principal Consultant at Strategic UX at Silicon Valley, and founder, publisher, and Editor in Chief of UXmatters, In its Nov 2005 issue, she writes:

 “When Don Norman came to Apple in 1993 as Vice President of Research and Head of the Advanced Technology Group (ATG), he brought with him the new term user experience design.

 UX design takes a holistic, multidisciplinary approach to the design of user interfaces for digital products.
 Depending on the product, UX can integrate interaction design, industrial design, information architecture, visual interface design, instructional design, and user-centred design, ensuring coherence and consistency across all of these design dimensions.
 UX design defines a product’s form, behaviour, and content.”